DreamBerdStack/MilkScript/README.md

 <h1>MilkScript</h1>
 <i>An overall tutorial on how to use it.</i>
 <br><br>
+<h1>BUILDING</h1>
+Build using the <code>make milkscript</code> if you wish to use the version of the parser written in Go (which may or may not<br>
+be done at the time of reading this).
+If you wish to use the beta parser (the one written in Python, which also has horrid source code),<br>
+then run it using the <code>make milkscript_test</code> command.
 <h1>FOR CONTRIBUTORS</h1>
 For those who want to upgrade the code within the MilkScript repo (since I am a horrid programmer)